Simplify your stack and build anything. Or everything.

 isGraphQL

-Whether or not the request was made from a GraphQL endpoint.
+Whether or not the strategy is being executed within the GraphQL endpoint.
 Default is false.

 Example Strategy